MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/step-2--a-driver-for-the-device-is-selected.md

 ---
-title: Step 2 a Driver for the Device is Selected
+title: Step 2 A Driver for the Device is Selected
 description: Step 2 A Driver for the Device is Selected ms.date: 03/23/2023
 ---